Our Essential Services

 The Guide to Visa Types and Work Permit Requirements

-Usually, a visa, residence permit (temporary or permanent), and work permit are all necessary types of visa documents for those living in the Netherlands as a third-country nationals.
-However, what is on this list can still depend on the purpose of your stay.
+As a third-country national, a visa, residence permit (temporary or permanent), and work permit are all necessary types of visa documents to live in the Netherlands.
+However, the requirements to obtain one of these depends on the purpose of your stay.
 For example, expats who qualify to be highly skilled workers do not need an additional work permission.
-On the other hand, entrepreneurs that wish to be self-employed in the Netherlands need to get extra documentation, such as business plan, and conduct market research to get the visa.
+On the other hand, self-employed entrepreneurs need extra documentation, such as business plan and market research, to secure the visa.

 European Union (EU) and European Economic Area (EEA) citizens, as well as expats from Switzerland, should have an even easier time as they do not need to go through any Netherlands visa or permit application processes at all.
 Their travel ID is sufficient to allow them to live and work in the Netherlands.